How to install HTOP in Linux

 Step 2: Using Htop

-Htop is having three sections mainly,
+Htop has three sections mainly,

 - List of processes sorted by CPU utilization.